papis/papis/doc/source/library_structure.rst

 The library structure
 =====================

-One of the things that makes Papis interesting is the fact that its library structure is nearly nonexistent.
+The Papis library structure is very flexible.
+It is specified by directories (and, possibly, subdirectories) in the filesystem.

-A Papis library is linked to a directory, where all the documents are (and possibly sublibraries).
-What Papis does is simply go to the library folder and look for all subfolders that contain an information file, which by default is the ``info.yaml`` file.
+A Papis library is a directory containing subfolders with documents.
+Papis simply searches the library directory for (possibly nested) subfolders that contain an information file, which by default is an ``info.yaml`` file.

 Every subfolder that has an ``info.yaml`` file in it is a valid Papis document.
 As an example let us consider the following library: